Does Farm Insurance Cover Loss Of Income Due To Damage To Machinery Or As A Result Of Storms?

 Give us a call, and we can arrange business interruption cover on your farm insurance policy.
 It may cost a little extra, but it’s well worth having.

 The farmers who would most benefit from this cover are poultry farmers and large dairy farmers, as the potential for business interruption (or a full shut down) from one catastrophic event are high.

 For example, if there is a fire in a poultry farm, one or more sheds being destroyed may result in thousands of displaced hens and loss of livestock.
 For dairy farmers, the impact of one milking shed out of commission may be high, especially if you need a large and expensive new milking machine relatively quickly.

-Our experts will be more than happy to discuss with you which options suit you and your farm.
+Our farm insurance experts will be more than happy to discuss with you which options suit you and your farm.
 Just give us a call today, and we can walk you through what’s involved.